 According to Wyoming law, a Domestic Violence Order of Protection tolls when the Respondent is in jail or prison.
 Tolling means the protection order will last longer than was originally planned.
 This is done to help protect you after the Respondent gets out of jail/prison.
 (It's important to know that tolling is different from getting an extension for your Order.
 There's information about getting an Order extended in the paragraph above.)
 Tolling happens automatically, but the Order of Protection the Court gave you won't show the new expiration date.
 The Court needs to know the Respondent went to jail/prison.
 You can file a Notice of Incarceration or Imprisonment to let the Court know about that.
 (You can get a form for that Notice from the Clerk of Court's office.)

-Important Note: It doesn't matter why the Respondent went to jail/prison.
-You can use this form even if the jail/prison time did not have anything to do with you or the protection order.
+this form even if the jail/prison time did not have anything to do with you or the protection order.